 This example demonstrates a traditional illuminated pushbutton switch cycling through 6 electrically isolated states.
 Each time the pushbutton switch is depressed the output advances to the next state simulating the function of a mechanical rotary switch.
 The pushbutton legend illumination also presents a visual indication of the active progressive states.

-In this example, NEXSYS LOGIC Component Technology is used to perform the function of a traditional dropout relay.
+In this example, NEXSYS Component Technology is used to perform the function of a traditional dropout relay.
 The components transition from normally closed (NC) to open (high impedance) and uses the change of state to illuminate a separate indicator message.

 This application demonstrates an aircraft internal communication system that connects the flight deck with the cabin.
 The system allows the attendant to request an intercom call but only the flight deck can activate or cancel the call.
 The system also allows the ATC Com to override an internal call and the cabin has an emergency call option with a visual call indication on the flight deck.